itsays-zqc/my-website/docs/examples/PIC/ssc/SSC.md

 ### step 4: Add Boundary
 <div class="text-justify">

-&emsp;&emsp;Use `OBoundary()` optical boundary to set the boundaries and boundary conditions of the geometric structure.
+ Use `OBoundary()` optical boundary to set the boundaries and boundary conditions of the geometric structure.
 </div>

 ```